These pages provide the answers to the self-test questions in chapter of Discovering Statistics Using IBM SPSS Statistics (5th edition).

 Use Section 19.7.3 to help you to create a contingency table with Dance as the columns, Training as the rows and Animal as a layer.

-Click and select these options:
+Click and select

 Use the split file command (see Section 6.10.4) to run a chi-square test on Dance and Training for dogs and cats.